w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

 Explain the different types of roles involved in implementing web accessibility, and introduce the scope of their responsibilities throughout the design and development process.
 Emphasize that accessibility is not primarily a technical aspect but actually an organizational aspect.
-Explain the need for everyone involved throughout the design and development process to have an adequate level of awareness and skills.
+Explain that everyone involved throughout the design and development process needs to have an adequate level of awareness and skills.

 ##### Learning outcomes